jellyfisheart/jellyfisheart/README.md

 I want to make my stance known.
 I typically try to avoid "sys" people (aka people who put sys in their name).
 I won't come up to harass you or debate your illness (and hope in turn you wouldn't harass me)...
 I just also try to avoid people who wave their mental illnesses around..
 I will still be nice to you and welcome interaction, just know I don't plan to be consistent with conversing, especially if you use things like "us, we, our" in place of "I, me, my" ..
 Sorry ..

-## I really like meeting new people (and so desperately need to), I hope we can roll around in dirt together!!!
+## Other than that I really like meeting new people (and so desperately need to) !!
+I hope we can roll around in dirt together!!!
 Plsplspls don't hesitate on trying to be closer!
 I will always try to go with the flow of things!! 𑣲 ༊𑇓ೃ˖༘ ᰔᩚ

 <img width="2048" height="1375" alt="HKc52XfX0AAg269" src="https://github.com/user-attachments/assets/7ce33e0f-e3b2-4910-a122-a02a3ea5a000" />